iaalm/yCHM/README.md

 yCHM
 =========

-Yet antoher CHM reader based on CHMLib.
+Yet another CHM reader based on CHMLib.
 Under active but slow development as I only invest a few hours each week on this project.

 # Acknowledgement